adafruit/cookiecutter-adafruit-pcb/README.md

 The result is a new directory containing the generated files as well as a checkout of the given repo with the title `github_repo`.

 #### Final steps
-Open the repo directory, open the `README.md` and edit the description copy as needed.
+Open the repo directory, open the main `README.md` and edit the product copy as needed.

+In the case of a microcontroller/dev board, obtain and include a factory reset .uf2 or .bin file in the `factory-reset` directory.

 When done editing, `git add .`, `git commit -m "Adding board files."`, `git push adafruit main`